Sustainable Forestry

 Location: Region “Alujuela”; canton “San Carlos”

-Subdivision: 2 sites, San Rafael 1 and 2
+Subdivision: San Rafael 1 and 2

 Reforestation(s): 2007 – 2012